CCrocilla/sweet_and_sour/README.md

 * Surface Duo

 ### **Bugs**
-- Double Vertical Scroll Bar in Read More Popup
+- Double Scroll y-axis bars in Read More Popup
-Please note that opening the Read More Popup in the Recipes Page generates a second vertical scroll bar.
+#### Please note that when opening the Read More Popup, two scroll bars y-axis are visible.
+#### Pleasde note that only one should be visible.
+#### The developer is aware of this issue, with a fix under investigation for future releases.

-- No other Bugs are present.
+- No other bugs could be found in the website during the test phase.

 ---